 Ken Jennings Biography

 Ken Jennings is an American game show contestant who won the highest earnings of his time.
 Apart from this, he is also a host, television presenter, and author.
 After having a big success in the show Jeopardy!
 He wrote about his experiences in a book called Brainiac.
-Later he signed on as a consulting producer of Jeopardy- a venture that included an on-air reading category role.
-Currently, he is hosting one of the nation’s biggest and most popular quiz shows Jeopardy!.
+Later he signed on as a consulting producer of Jeopardy!—a venture that included an on-air reading category role.
+Currently, he is hosting one of the nation’s biggest and most popular quiz shows, Jeopardy!.

 Early Life

 Ken Jennings was born on 23rd May 1974 in a suburb of Seattle.
 Despite being born in the USA, he spent his childhood growing up in Seoul, South Korea.
-He and his family spent almost fifteen years in Singapore and Korea where his father used to work to earn a livelihood for the whole family.
-Ken was addicted to watching American pop culture that used to be broadcast on TV on the Armed Forces Network.
-Spending his leisure time watching Jeopardy was his favorite time to spend at home after every afternoon when he goes back home from school.
+He and his family spent almost fifteen years in Singapore and Korea, where his father used to work to earn a livelihood for the whole family.

-After returning home, he continued his studies by enrolling at the University of Washington.
-Following years he pursued as a volunteer missionary for the church of Latter-day Saints where he was assigned to serve himself in Madrid Spain.
-Later in 1996, he was transferred to Brigham Young University and there he continued playing quiz bowl while serving as a captain.
+In the following years, he pursued being a volunteer missionary for the Church of Latter-day Saints, where he was assigned to serve in Madrid, Spain.
+Later in 1996, he was transferred to Brigham Young University, and there he continued playing quiz bowl while serving as a captain.
 He graduated from his term in 2000.

-Ken Jennings Career
+Career

-Before 2003, there was a rule attached to Jeopardy that made contestants continue with their game for at least five consecutive games.
-At the beginning of the show in 2003, the rule changed to allow the contestants to continue with their game as long as they used to win.
-After this rule, the first set record was made by Tom Walsh who attended almost eight consecutive games and won around $186,900.
+After this rule, the first set record was made by Tom Walsh, who attended almost eight consecutive games and won around $186,900.
 It was held before Jennings ran for his round in the game.
-On 30th November 2004, Ken resigns from Jeopardy when he lost the 75th game to another person named Nancy Zerg.
-He lost a combined sum of around $10,200 and was left with the amount of $14,400 at the end of the round.
-He could not perform invincibly before going to the end round of the game.
+On 30th November 2004, Ken resigned from Jeopardy! when he lost the 75th game to another person named Nancy Zerg.

-It was only Jennings and Zerg who both ended with double Jeopardy with the positive with an amount of $10,000 where they were able to play the final Jeopardy round.
-Ken losing episode can be seen on the DVD release of Jeopardy of 2005 title.
-Before Jennings’s role, players were allowed to get a short time for practice but later more practice time was added to the rehearsal time so that players could get comfortable with the buzzer system.
 Also, at that time the person who used to handle the buzzer system was changed.
-On 1st December 2004, the day after Ken Jennings’ defeat, Ken made a guest appearance during the host Alex Trebek who acknowledged the consecutive success of Ken Jennings and summarized the various game shows that he had won before during his term in the game Jeopardy.
+On 1st December 2004, the day after Ken Jennings’ defeat, Ken made a guest appearance with the host, Alex Trebek, who acknowledged the consecutive success of Ken Jennings and summarized the various game shows that he had won before during his term in the game Jeopardy.

 Ken Jennings Biography